FallingReign/jira-field-formatter/README.md

 ### 🔍 Version Management

-Users can easily check their version and get updates using the included version check script:
+Users can easily check their version and get updates using the included version check script (floating `latest` tag discontinued – only semantic version tags are published now):

 ```bash
 # Copy the version checker to your project